Experimental tests on the lifetime Asymmetry: Indirect demonstration of the lifetime asymmetry

 \section{Indirect demonstration of the lifetime asymmetry}

-The SLD Collaboration has measured the left-right cross section asymmetry in Z boson production by $e^+ e^-$ collisions \cite{21,22,23,24,25}
+The SLD Collaboration has measured the left-right cross section asymmetry in Z boson production by $e^+ e^-$ collisions $^{[23-27]}$

 where $L(R)$ refers to the left(right)-handed electron beam polarization.
-Obviously, only electrons were polarized, while positrons were unpolarized in the processes.
-Parity violation in $Z^0$ production from electron-positron collisions gives rise to asymmetrical polarization-dependent cross sections and final state angular distributions.
-The polarized electron beam at SLD allows for asymmetry measurements with two different techniques.
-One is a left-right asymmetry, which refers to the cross-section asymmetry for the production of Z-bosons by LH and RH electron beams.
-This is sensitive to the initial state coupling ($e^+e^-\rightarrow Z^0$).
-The other involves a forward-backward asymmetry, in which the cross sections are obtained by integrating forward and backward hemipheres separately, along with LH and RH polarized electrons.
+In the SLD experiments, only electrons were polarized, while positrons were unpolarized.
+Parity violation gives rise to asymmetrical polarization-dependent cross sections and final state angular distributions.
+The polarized electron beam at the SLD allows for asymmetry measurements with two different techniques.
+One is a left-right cross-section asymmetry and it is sensitive to the initial state coupling ($e^+e^-\rightarrow Z^0$).
+The other involves a forward-backward asymmetry, in which the cross sections are obtained by integrating forward and backward hemispheres separately, along with LH and RH polarized electrons.
 This is sensitive to the final state coupling ($Z^0\rightarrow e^+e^-,\;\mu^+\mu^-,\;\tau^+\tau^-$).